MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 6. ***Right pane*** - the right pane contains one visual.
 In this case, the column chart displays all the values for the **key influencer**, **Theme** that is selected in the left pane.
 The specific value (**Usability**) from the left pane is in green and all the other values for **Theme** are in black.

 7. ***Average line*** - the average is calculated for all the other possible values for **Theme** except **usability**.
 So the calculation applies to all the values in black.
 It tells us what percentage of the other **Themes** gave us a low rating.
 In other words, when a rating is given by a customer, that customer also describes the reason or **theme** for the rating.
 Some themes are usability, speed, security, etc. **Theme** is **Usability** is the second highest key influencer for a low rating, according to our visual in the left pane.
 If we average all the other themes, and their contribution to a rating of **low**, we get the result seen here in red.
+Of all the other themes given, only 11.35% of those are higher than **usability**.

 8. ***Checkbox*** - only show values that are influencers.